 Birth Control and Medications

 A pack of birth control pills contain a mix of active (containing estrogen and progesterone) and inactive pills.
 Periods come on days when you’re taking the inactive pills.
 Continuous birth control pills, which are mainly active pills, reduce the number of periods or eliminate them entirely.
-“However, it is possible for an individual to have unexpected or bothersome bleeding while on birth control, in which case they should check in with their doctor,” Dr. Monteiro says.

 Some women bleed a little while taking active pills.
 This isn’t a period.
 Doctors call it breakthrough bleeding.